vircon32/ComputerSoftware/DesktopEmulator/Data/Readme.txt

     for PC.
 It will allow you to play Vircon32 games on your computer.

-    The present version is considered finished, save for bugs fixes or possible small improvements.
-At the moment all console features are already supported, and all planned configuration options are present.
+    The present version is considered finished, save for any bugs fixes that may be needed in the future.
+All console features are already supported, and all planned extra functions for the emulator (settings, GUI, etc) are done.

 ------------------------------------------------------------